Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 ---
     title:  >
-      Towards a Generic Research Data Commons: A highly scalable standard-based repository framework for Language and other Humanities data
+      Towards a Generic Research Data Commons: A highly scalable standards-based repository framework for Language and other Humanities data
     date: "2023-06-29"
     slug: arkisto-stack-or-2023
     categories: ["LDaCA"]